UBC-PATH/PATH548L-2025/README.md

 The setup for Python is a bit more complicate than JASP, as we will need several packages in addition to the Python language itself.
 The reccomended approach is to download the [Anaconda Distribution](https://www.anaconda.com/download) which will provide most of what we need in this course.

+### GitHub Desktop

+Course material related to statistical analysis will be distributed from this git repository.
+If you are new to git we suggest downloading the [GitHub Desktop](https://desktop.github.com/download) which is available for Mac and Windows.